Purvijain1234/Random-Choice-Picker/README.md

 ## 🛠️ Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (Vanilla JS)
+- JavaScript

 ---